Gako358/dotfiles/README.md

 nixos-rebuild switch --flake .#
 ```

-The above assuse your computer name matches one of the configurations in the flake.
+`Note: This assumes your computer name matches one of the configurations in the flake.`

-## Structure
+## Repository Structure

 - `flake.nix`: Entrypoint for hosts and home configurations.
 Also exposes a
   devshell for boostrapping (`nix develop` or `nix-shell`).